gravitational/teleport/rfd/0084-azure-backend.md

 ### Configuration

-This are some options on how the configuration side might look like.

-The original SQL Backend RFD imagined something like:
+Following the idea in the original SQL Backend RFD, the configuration is as such:

 ```yaml
 teleport: